'Hello' from Chad Elliott, Head of Middle School.

 |Opportunity to develop friendships with peers from diverse backgrounds.||Teachers collaborate to enact learning initiatives and review teaching practice for optimum learning.|

 What is different about Middle school at Peace?

-- Agile learning environments with some classrooms incorporating booth seating, stand-up tables, whiteboard table tops and interactive resources
+- Agile learning environments, predominantly in Year 7, with some classrooms incorporating booth seating, stand-up tables, whiteboard table tops and interactive resources

 Peace Lutheran College’s education model is a progressive approach to learning; adopting modern-day education transformations.

 This environment represents an energetic, flexible and stimulating learning space, assisting teachers to promote collaboration and enquiry, engaging students to ask questions, think critically and problem solve.

-The College’s ‘innovative education’ position has seen the College embrace this progressive approach to its teaching practices, reshaping facilities and introducing contemporary learning spaces has been a successful addition to the Year 7 classrooms.
+Peace Lutheran College’s ‘innovative education’ position has seen the school embrace this progressive approach to its teaching practices.
+The reshaping of facilities and introduction of contemporary learning spaces has been a successful addition to the Year 7 classrooms.